tomahawk2811/tomahawk2811/README.md

 I'm Tom Sullivan, a 14-year-old solo programmer based in Kelmscott, Perth, Western Australia.
-Currently into the C programming language, I have previously also used Java and have ambitions to master languages like C++ and C#.
+Currently into the C programming language.

+I have previously also used Java and have ambitions to master languages like C++ and C#.

 My interests revolve around AI/Machine Learning Development and I can chat for hours about development, machine learning, or dive into topics like music, games, and movies.
-I am particularly infatuated with Björk, the Icelandic singer and songwriter, admiring her beauty and the smart, unconventional tactics she employs in her music.

 I have a goal to land a professional AI/Machine Learning job, my career path is a dynamic journey as I explore various opportunities.

 My Aim: to be proud of my accomplishments and create a mutual sense of pride in others.

 My ambition fuels my drive to achieve goals and conquer challenging terrains.